SGPS Course Listings

 CLINICAL INTERNSHIP AND SEMINAR II

-3.00 credits.
+Variable (0.00-3.00) credits.
 This course provides the culmination of supervised counseling training at a community site.
 Students will complete a minimum of 300 hours at an approved community site; at least 120 of these hours must be direct contact hours.
-In addition to weekly meetings with a site supervisor, students will attend weekly seminar meetings with the course instructor for group supervision, case discussion, and didactics. *Prerequisite(s): MCP 660.
-Spring semester.
+In addition to weekly meetings with a site supervisor, students will attend weekly seminar meetings with the course instructor for group supervision, case discussion, and didactics.
+This course is repeatable for credit for a maximum of 3.00 credits.
+Prerequisite(s): MCP 660.
+Summer Semester.

 Signature Learning: